 Holiday cacti can thrive as houseplants for many years, even many decades, and with the right care they can display their holiday blooms year after year.

 The best way to care for a holiday cactus is to consider its natural habitat: they grow in tropical mountains with high humidity, indirect light, and with nights that are cool but not cold.
 Obviously you can't reproduce those conditions in your house, but here are four tips to help them feel more comfortable in your home environment:

-It really depends on the type of soil your holiday cactus is planted in.
-If you bought it from a big box store, chances are the plant is in regular houseplant potting soil.
-In that case, you want to make sure the soil just dries out before you water it again.
+In either case, make sure the soil just dries out before you water it again.
 Also, make sure the pot has drainage holes and don't let it sit in water (if it came with foil or plastic around the pot, then make sure to remove that as soon as you bring your cactus home, because it traps water around the roots which will eventually suffocate and kill your plant).